When is a permit required?

 Attn: Right of Entry Permits

-Project location: [your project location] - Provide the required documentation:
+Project location: [enter your project location] - Provide the required documentation:

 - Vicinity Map showing the project limits, staging area, and distance from the tracks (for example a marked-up aerial view taken from Google)